-Some argue that paying for kids’ college years breeds ingratitude and encourages laziness when students themselves don’t have to work to pay for college, aka the spoiled brat syndrome.
-I can’t agree with this, since I didn’t pay for college but worked hard nonetheless, all the while appreciating every experience and opportunity.
+Some argue that paying for kids’ college years breeds ingratitude and encourages laziness when students themselves don’t work to pay for college, aka the spoiled brat syndrome.
+I can’t agree with this, since I didn’t pay for college but worked hard nonetheless while appreciating every experience and opportunity.
 If students disregards their parents’ money and efforts at sending to them college, their ingratitude might stem from a deeper reason and one that didn’t just pop up because they got a free ride.

 I inserted a poll on the right sidebar of the blog asking whether you’re contributing to your children’s college funds.
 Below are the results: